List of mobile network operators in the Middle East and Africa: Sudan

-The telecom regulator in Swaziland is Swaziland Communications Commission (SCCom).

-Syrian Arab Republic
+Syria

 In September 2010 the penetration rate was estimated at 46.6% over a population estimate of 22.5 million.

-The telecom regulator in Syrian Arab Republic is Syrian Telecommunication Regulatory Authority (SyTRA).
+The telecom regulator in Syria is Syrian Telecommunication Regulatory Authority (SyTRA).

-Tanzania (United Republic of)
+Tanzania

 In March 2020 the penetration rate was estimated at 86% over a population estimate of 51 million.

 The telecom regulator in Tanzania is Tanzania Communications Regulatory Authority (TCRA).

 Togo

 In June 2014 the penetration rate was estimated at 60.7% over a population estimate of 7.2 million.

-The telecom regulator in Togo is Autorité de Règlementation des secteurs de Postes et de Télécommunications (ART&P).
+The telecom regulator in Togo is Autorité de Règlementation des secteurs de Postes et de Télécommunications (ARTP).